-Tom Dannenbaum (@tomdannenbaum) is Assistant Professor of International Law at the Fletcher School of Law and Diplomacy, Tufts.
-Prior to joining Fletcher in 2017, he was lecturer in human rights at University College London and visiting lecturer in law and Robina Foundation visiting human rights fellow at Yale Law School.
-Tom writes on international law, focusing primarily on the law of armed conflict, the law on the use of force, international criminal law, shared responsibility, and international judging.
-His publications include Encirclement, Deprivation, and Humanity, 97 Int’l L. Stud.
-307 (2021), The Crime of Aggression, Humanity, and the Soldier (CUP, 2018), and Why Have We Criminalized Aggressive War?, 126 Yale L.J.
-1242 (2017).
+Tom Dannenbaum (@tomdannenbaum) is Associate Professor of International Law at the Fletcher School of Law & Diplomacy, where he is also Co-Director of the Center for International Law & Governance.
+Prior to joining Fletcher, he taught at University College London and Yale Law School.
+Dannenbaum writes on the law of armed conflict, the law governing the use of force, international criminal law, human rights, shared responsibility, and international judging.

 Articles by this author: